MaciejPatro/cmake-checker/README.md

 ### Usage

 ```
-usage: cmake_checker.py [-h] PATH [PATH ...]
+usage: cmake_checker.py [-h] [--warn-only] PATH [PATH ...]

 positional arguments:
   PATH         Path to the file or directory where the checks should be done

 optional arguments:
   -h, --help   show this help message and exit
+  --warn-only  Program will return 0 even if violations are found
 ```

 ### What&Why tool warns about